theaminulai/ai-summary/readme.txt

 == Usage ==

-1. Add the AI Summarize Button block to your page or post
+1. Add the AI Summarizer Button block to your page or post
 2. Click the "+" button inside the block to add individual buttons
 3. Customize each button's text, link, and styling
 4. Use the block toolbar to adjust layout (horizontal/vertical)